rstrudel/connect4/README.md

-# MCTS Connect 4
+# MCTS Connect4

-Implementation of MCTS for Connect4,
+Implementation of MCTS for Connect4.
 To play, run
 ```
 python -m connect4.play
 ```